 - Estimating costs is a simple, more accurate process.

-- Building constructed with SIPs are airtight and free of drafts and cold areas.
+- Buildings constructed with SIPs are airtight and free of drafts and cold areas.

 - SIP roof systems eliminate the need for trusses, allowing space under the roof to serve as usable living space.

 - SIPs allow a home or office to be constructed much faster than is possible with traditional framing.